HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/index.md

 # How-to

-Learn how to use HCL Digital Experience with all it's features.
+earn how to use HCL Digital Experience with all it's features.

-Access the latest HCL Digital Experience 9.5 Education Materials on HCL Software U. The HCL Software U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
-See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/) section of the HCL Software U for more information.
+Access the latest HCL Digital Experience 9.5 Education Materials on HCL Software U. This platform offers technical education for the HCL Software portfolio, organized by practitioner role.
+For more information, see the [HCL Digital Experience section on HCL Software U](https://hclsoftwareu.hcltechsw.com/).

 - **[Getting Started with HCL Digital Experience](../../get_started/product_overview/index.md)**

-# How-to articles
+# How-to Articles

-This section contains How-to articles to help you learn how to use HCL Digital Experience (DX) and all its features.
+This article describes to use HCL Digital Experience (DX) and explore all its features.
 The How-to articles are classified into the following topics:

 - **[Administration](./administration/index.md)**
 Learn how to do specific administration tasks in your HCL DX environment.